 40th Annual Office Technology Dealer Survey: Manufacturer Distribution

-by CJ Cannata, Cathy O'Brien, and Mark VrunoOEMs Ricoh and Sharp tie for first in the A3 printer/MFP category, while Kyocera leads in the A4 segment of the market, according to ithe 415 ndependent office technology dealers who took The Cannata Report’s 40th Annual Survey.
+by CJ Cannata, Cathy O'Brien, and Mark VrunoOEMs Ricoh and Sharp tie for first in the A3 printer/MFP category, while Kyocera leads in the A4 segment of the market, according to ithe 415 independent office technology dealers who took The Cannata Report’s 40th Annual Survey.

 -